 In the last couple of years, a slew of Dolby Atmos soundbars have hit the market and there's now a range of models to suit most budgets.
-The more you spend, the more features you get and the more driver units the soundbars tend to use, hence the majority of our entries tend to be pricier than ordinary soundbars.
-In our experience, this means you should also get more convincing home cinema sound.
+The more you spend, the more features you tend to get and the more driver units the soundbars tend to use, hence the majority of our entries tend to be pricier than ordinary soundbars.
+In our experience, spending more also means you should get more convincing home cinema sound.
 That said, if you are looking for a model at the more affordable end of the market, our best budget soundbars page is here to help.
 If you'd like more advice then head on over to our dedicated guide on how to choose and set up a soundbar.

 You don't have to look far to find Dolby Atmos content, either.
-4K Blu-ray discs aside, Amazon Video and Netflix offer plenty of Atmos-enabled movies and TV shows on demand.
+Besides 4K Blu-ray discs, Amazon Prime Video and Netflix offer plenty of Atmos-enabled movies and TV shows on demand.
 Ready to boost your binge-watching with the best Atmos soundbar?
 Let's take a look at the options...

 - Our pick of the best soundbars

 Soundbars aren't new territory for Sonos, but the Arc is its first Dolby Atmos soundbar.
 It replaces the Playbar and Playbase and sits above the Sonos Beam in terms of pricing.
 A good partner for 55in TVs and above, the Arc can be placed straight on your furniture or wall-mounted with the optional £69/$79/AU$99 mount.